Paranoid2droid/cv/index.md

 * 2020(on going): Note2F0: A Deep Learning Model Generating F0 from MIDI Notes based on Transformer

-Extracted midi and f0 data from recorded singing wave files and designed a deep learning network based on Transformer to generate natural f0 from midi notes for singing voice synthesizing.
+Extracted midi and f0 data from recorded singing audio files and designed a deep learning network based on Transformer to generate natural f0 from midi notes for singing voice synthesizing.

 <br>